beached/daw_json_link/readme.md

   };
 }
 ```
- * Note: The return type of `to_json_data` does not have to return a reference to the existing object, but can return calculated values.
+ * Note: The return type of `to_json_data` does not have to return references to the existing object members, but can return calculated values.

 ## Installing
 ###### [Top](#content)